charcoalphp/charcoal/README.md

 - `imagemagick`
   - The imagemagick driver uses the imagmagick binaries directly, running the operations in a separate shell process instead of directely within PHP.
   - The commands `convert`, `mogrify` and `identify` should be installed on the system and reachable from the PHP process.

+> 👉 Comming soon, the `gd` driver to use PHP builtin's image capacity.

 ## How to select a driver